unional/type-plus/apps/website/src/content/docs/reference/options.md

 ## 🔱 Branching

+> 🔱 :trident:

-Branching (🔱 trident) allows you to control the behavior of the types with [type branching](../api/type-branching.mdx).
+Branching allows you to control the behavior of the types with [type branching](../api/type-branching.mdx).

 ```ts
 type R = IsNever<Input, {